FACS01-01/FACS-UnityPackage-Maker/README.md

 `[destination]`: path to the new Unity Package to create, or to a new|empty folder to unpack into.

-When packing a new Unity Package, files and folders without a .meta file will get a ramdomized GUID.
+When packing a new Unity Package, files and folders without a .meta file will get a randomized GUID.
 So yes, you can pack assets with and without .meta files.

 # Motivation to make this tool